 Getting financing has always been a challenge for construction subcontractors.
-Most banks and financial institutions are not comfortable with the industry and work only with larger companies.
-This barrier leaves subcontractors without many options if they need financing to help pay for expenses such as salaries, equipment, rent, suppliers, and mobilization.
+Banks and financial institutions have strict underwriting criteria and work only with larger companies.
+This situation creates problems for subcontractors who need financing to run their companies.

 The SBA is a great source of financing that construction subcontractors often overlook.
-As a government agency that helps with small businesses, the SBA has great programs designed to help small and midsize companies in most industries.
+As a government agency that helps small businesses, the SBA has excellent programs designed to help small and midsize companies in most industries.

 The SBA does not make business loans.
 Rather, the SBA guarantees loans for banks, which allows banks to lend to small businesses.
 These guarantees are an incentive for lenders and banks to provide financing to small companies.

 The SBA’s Microloan program provides business loans and technical assistance to companies that need less than $50,000.
 Microloans have easy requirements and are often disbursed quickly.
-Furthermore, loan providers also offer business management and financial advice, which are extremely useful for entrepreneurs.
+Furthermore, loan providers also offer business management and financial advice.
+These services are extremely useful for entrepreneurs.
 We highly recommend this program.

 6) Your own resources

 Subcontracting company owners can also use their personal resources to finance business operations.
 However, you must be careful to avoid draining your funds to the point you can’t pay your bills.